hsr/oscars/README.md

 **To use the SDN Path Setup Subsystem (PSS):** change the PSS module you want to use in `oscars/tools/utils/config/config.yaml ` to `SDN` instead of `STUB`.
 You also need to change maven's project object model at `oscars/pom.xml` to build the SDN PSS instead of the original Stub PSS.
 Replace `<module>stubPSS</module>` with `<module>sdnPSS</module>`.

-**(Optional) To fetch topology from Floodlight:** change the local domain id in `oscars/tools/utils/config/config.yaml ` to a valid SDN topology service identification  `sdn:<controller name>:<yourdomain>`.
+**(Optional) To fetch topology from Floodlight:** change the local domain id in `oscars/tools/utils/config/config.yaml ` to a valid SDN Topology Service Identification (TSI)  `sdn:<controller name>:<yourdomain>`.
 An example of a valid TSI would be `sdn:floodlight:my.domain`.
 This TSI instruct OSCARS's Topology Bridge module to use the Floodlight Topology Service implementation of ISDNTopologyService to fetch the topology (for more information, see net.es.oscars.topoBridge.sdn.ISDNTopologyService).
 You also need to add the parameter 'sdn' at the same level of the id you changed and set it to your controller's URL.
 Here is a complete example for domain `testdomain` and Floodlight's REST interface listening on port `8080` of server `floodlight.es.net`:

 	...
     localDomain: